dneise/DataTakingMainPage/README.md

 **Remarks**

 * This is just a short introduction/summary for doing a shift.
 For more informations (and for becoming an expert) follow the links!!
-* There are always changes to the system.
-Therefore please check these pages and the [[https://www.fact-project.org/logbook/forumdisplay.php?fid=5|ShiftForum]] regularly.
 * Also in this document, you can find some useful information http://www.fact-project.org/meetings/Dortmund2014/dorner_status_operations.pdf
 * The system is being automatized more and more, but this doesn't mean that there is nothing to do anymore. **Monitoring** the system is **very important**.
 Check especially:
  * system status: [https://www.fact-project.org/smartfact Smartfact]